totaldebug/totaldebug.uk/_posts/2021-11-10-cookiecutter-automate-project-creation.md

 - Local folder
 - Zip file

----

-**NOTE**

-If working with Git repositories, you can even start a template from any branch!
+> If working with Git repositories, you can even start a template from any branch!

----
+{: .prompt-tip }

 To try out cookie cutter, first it needs to be installed: